 If you are using onsite solutions another requirement is to have a spare server or workstation or at the very least a virtual machine.
 Having a clean machine to build your system on is of the essential importance.

-If you don’t want to mess with either servers or virtual machines, there are many hosted CI tool solutions that abstract the maintenance from the whole process and offer easier scalability.
+If you don’t want to mess with either servers or virtual machines, there are many hosted CI tool solutions that abstract the maintenance of the whole process and offer easier scalability.
 Disadvantages of the hosted systems are usually the lack of configuration options that self-hosted tools offer.

-If you opt in for the self-hosted variant, you will need to install one of the many available continuous integration tools.
+If you opt-in for the self-hosted variant, you will need to install one of the many available continuous integration tools.